frankcox/MazeBot3D/README.md

 MazeBot3D
 =========

-A C++ class which tries to solves a text based 3D maze in the shortest path using a adaptation of Dijstra's algorithm.
+A C++ class which tries to solves a text based 3D maze in the shortest path using a adaptation of Dijkstra's algorithm.

 THE GAME
 --------